Athanasie Cadot: Names

 Members of the Ojibwe tribe, like those of many other Native American communities, often used multiple names over time and were flexible in adopting Christian names and surnames.

 Athanasie Cadot's Ojibwe name was Equawaice.
 Variations of this name include Iquawanee and Equawanee.
 Her name is also recorded as Athanasia, and some scholars have spelled it as Anastasie.
 However, historian Theresa Schenck noted in 1987 that the priest consistently recorded her name as Athanasie.
 Her Christian names appear in various records as Marianne, Marie, Marie René[e], and Thérèse.
 Her granddaughter and husband referred to her as Astasie.

 Pierre Gibault recorded the baptism of her son Joseph Cadotte, in which her name is listed as Marie Moüet.
 This has led some genealogists to mistakenly conclude that Athanasie had died by 1767 and that Jean-Baptiste Cadot had remarried into the Langlade family, which is not the case.

 Religion

 Athanasie Cadot was a practicing Catholic, though she also maintained associations with Ojibwe spiritual traditions.

-Children

-Athanasie Cadot and Jean-Baptiste Cadot had the following children:'